 Outside of Paris, France’s most visited areas include Normandy and the Southern region.
 Travelers from the United States are most familiar with Normandy because of World War II and the battleground beaches.
 Aside from a dark past, highlights in Normandy include Mont-Saint Michel and Étretat.

 Southern France is a playground for the rich and famous.
-In this area of the country, the French Riviera is widely sought for its wealthy resort towns like Cannes and Saint-Tropez.
+In this area of the country, the French Riviera is widely sought after for its wealthy resort towns like Cannes and Saint-Tropez, as well as the independent microstate Monaco.
 In the quiet areas of the south, away from the glitz and glam, travelers can explore the Southern Alps or sniff lavender in Provence.

 Madrid is another hotspot destination in Spain.
 The city is filled with art, museums, and elegant boulevards.
 The Prado Museum holds works of art by Spanish masters and in the Royal Palace and Armory, you can view antique weapons.
 On the streets, the Plaza Mayor is the place to be when you aren’t strolling through parks like the Buen Retiro.

 One of Spain’s best regions to visit is Andalusia on the Southern Coast.
-Seville and Granada are the two most popular towns.
-Both towns have historic landmarks like a castle and Moorish quarter.
+Seville and Granada are the two most popular towns that both have historic landmarks like a castle and Moorish quarter.
 Alhambra is Granada’s go-to spot, which is a preserved Moorish fort and a big attraction in Andalusia.
+Also situated on the Iberian Peninsula is Portgual.

 Once the stronghold of the Roman Empire, Rome’s ancient landmarks include the Parthenon and Colosseum.
 The Vatican is also in Rome, though its city is officially an independent state.
 One also can’t forget the city’s fountains, which are used as receptacles for tossed coins.
 The Trevi Fountain is the prime spot to toss your coin.